ufarooq/IPFSLite/README.md

 <br>The **Send Data** (Share Content) feature is the main feature of this application.
 <br>A regular IPFS node support does **not** support a share content feature in a way that
 a node "A" tells another node "B", that it can download data from node "A".
-To support this feature in an **IPFS Lite** node some adoptions has to be made.
+To support this feature in an **IPFS Lite** node, some adoptions has to be made.
     - Enable Pubsub
     <br>Each **IPFS Lite** node enables the IPFS Pubsub feature by default.
     - Communication via Pubsub
     <br>So when a node "A" tells another node "B" that it can download content data, then
     it is basically a pubsub message from "A" to "B" with the given information.
-    In this case it is just a CID object which should be downloaded.
+    <br>In this case, it is just a CID multihash which contains the information what to download.
     **ToDo:**
-    In the current implementation the CID object is not yet encrypted (but can easily be done).
+    In the current implementation, the CID multihash is not yet encrypted (but can easily be done).
-    But the topic which is used for the
-    - Whitelist of Peers
+    - Peers Whitelist
     <br>Each **IPFS Lite** node has a list of peers which are allowed to send data.
-    <br>Basically such peers which are listed in the section "Peers" and which are not blocked
+    <br>Such whitelisted peers are in the application section "Peers" and which are not blocked
     by the user manually.
 - Transparency
 <br>The **IPFS Lite** application itself should be transparent as possible for the user.